Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Peaked-size teleportation at intermediate times

 To demonstrate this claim, we numerically simulate the teleportation protocol with $n>1$ qubits in the regime $1 \ll p, np \ll K$ [Fig.~\ref{fig: capacity}].
 Analogous to single-qubit teleportation, the teleportation fidelity exhibits oscillations beginning at $t \approx t^* - \log ({gp})$, and vanishes at $t \approx t^* - \log({g\sqrt{pn}})$ due to the growth of the combined size width.
 However, in contrast to the single-qubit case, teleportation of multiple qubits is not possible at late times, $t \gtrsim t^* - \log ({gpn})$, as predicted in Section~\ref{late times}.
 Interestingly, between these two regimes, we observe a partial revival of the fidelity: this indicates that the operator size widths begin to narrow before the additive condition is completely invalidated.

 \emph{Error analysis---}While we have confirmed that multi-qubit teleportation can be achieved in certain ideal limits, a key question remains: how does the maximum number of qubits that can be teleported scale as a function of $K$, i.e. what is the protocol's channel capacity?
 To answer this question, we now estimate how deviations from these ideal limits lead to errors in peaked-size teleportation and ultimately constrain the channel capacity.
 Throughout this discussion, we assume that the size, $\Size$, is extensive, but $K$ is not; this is the natural regime for probing the channel capacity of the protocol at intermediate times, and is the physical scenario in the context of traversable wormholes~\cite{maldacena2017diving}.
+The details of this and the following subsection are quite technical in nature, and may be skipped by most readers.

-In summary, we identify four distinct sources of error in the multi-qubit teleportation fidelity, $F = 1 - \epsilon$: \begin{enumerate} \item Errors due to finite $p$: $\epsilon \sim ng^2\Size_K^2/K^2 p$ \item Errors due to finite $K$: $\epsilon \sim ng^2\Size_K/K^2$ \item Errors due to imperfect size addition: $\epsilon \sim \big[ n^2 g^2 \Size_K^4/K^4 + \ldots \big]$, where ellipses indicate higher orders in $(n\Size_K/K)^2$ \item Errors due to fluctuations in size addition: $\epsilon \sim \big[ n^2 g^2 \Size_K^2/K^3 + \ldots \big]$, where ellipses indicate higher orders in $n\Size_K/K$ \end{enumerate} We discuss each of these errors in detail below.
+In summary, we identify four distinct sources of error in the multi-qubit teleportation fidelity, $F = 1 - \epsilon$: \begin{enumerate} \item Errors due to finite $p$: $\epsilon \sim n g^2\Size_K^2/K^2 p$ \item Errors due to finite $K$: $\epsilon \sim n g^2\Size_K/K^2$ \item Errors due to imperfect size addition: $\epsilon \sim \big[ n^2 g^2 \Size_K^4/K^4 + \ldots \big]$, where ellipses indicate higher orders in $(n\Size_K/K)^2$ \item Errors due to fluctuations in size addition: $\epsilon \sim \big[ n^2 g^2 \Size_K^2/K^3 + \ldots \big]$, where ellipses indicate higher orders in $n\Size_K/K$ \end{enumerate} We discuss each of these errors in detail below.

 The first and second sources of error are due to imperfectly peaked $K$-size distributions.
 The $K$-size width receives contributions from finite-$p$ corrections, $\sim \Size_K / \sqrt{p}$, and finite-$K$ corrections, $\sim \sqrt{\Size_K}$ [see the discussion below Eq.~(\ref{eigV expansion})].
 To translate these into errors in the teleportation fidelity, we multiply the size width by $g/K$ and take the square.
 This gives fidelity errors $\sim g^2 \Size_K^2 / p K^2$ and $\sim g^2 \Size_K / K^2$ per teleported qubit.